-Key Measures FY22 Actuals FY26 Proposed Work release participants who successfully complete program 61% 84% 62% 75% 75% Work release participants who do not reoffend 91% 75% 60% 75% 75%
+Key Measures FY22 FY23 FY24 FY25 FY26 ney Measures Actuals Actuals Actuals Adopted Adopted Work release participants who successfully complete program 61% 84% 62% 75% 75% Work release participants who do not reoffend 91% 75% 60% 75% 75%

-Program Activities & Workload Measures (Dollar amounts expressed in thousands) FY22 Actuals FY25 Adopted Work Release \$1,657 \$1,923 \$2,009 \$2,382 \$2,341 ADP of participants in work release program 8 10 9 12 12 Rehabilitation Services \$281 \$287 \$245 \$370 \$243 Inmates who take the GED test and graduate 7 13 15 15 15 Participants in substance abuse treatment program 64 51 52 65 65
+Program Activities & Workload Measures (Dollar amounts expressed in thousands) FY22 Actuals Work Release \$1,657 \$1,923 \$2,009 \$2,382 \$2,341 ADP of participants in work release program 8 10 9 12 12 Rehabilitation Services \$281 \$287 \$245 \$370 \$243 Inmates who take the GED test and graduate 7 13 15 15 15 Participants in substance abuse treatment program 64 51 52 65 65

 The mission of the Circuit Court Clerk is to provide all people with equal access to the judicial system in a fair, efficient, and responsive manner.
-We expeditiously facilitate the redress of grievances and resolution of disputes; provide professional judicial services to the people of the 31st Judicial Circuit; provide professional administrative and paralegal services to the Circuit Court; record, preserve, and protect legally and historically significant documents; preserve, protect and properly dispose of electoral ballots and associated materials; create, preserve and protect land records pertaining to the 31st Judicial Circuit; Public Law Library and Self-Help Center.
+We expeditiously facilitate the redress of grievances and resolution of disputes; provide professional judicial services to the people of the 31st Judicial Circuit; provide professional administrative and paralegal services to the Circuit Court; record, preserve, and protect legally and historically significant documents; preserve, protect and properly dispose of electoral ballots and associated materials; create, preserve and protect land records pertaining to the 31st Judicial Circuit; and provide access to and instruction in the use of legal resources by operating the 31st Judicial Circuit Public Law Library and Self-Help Center.

-- Executive Administration: \$1,224,235

-- Court Administration: \$3,506,025
+Executive Administration: \$1,224,235Court Administration: \$3,506,025

-- Records Administration: \$1,795,345
+Records Administration: \$2,195,345

-- Law Library Services: \$152,182
+■ Law Library Services: \$152,182